datopian/playbook/ops/README.md

 ### Notify Onboarder

-Email the Onboarder that contract is signed.
+Email the Onboarder that contract is signed and CC people-team@datopian.com.

 [Optional]: record the task complete and announce to any other relevant parties.